 If the first choice of solvent is not a good recrystallization solvent, try others.
 If a single solvent that works cannot be found, try a two solvent system.

+If you cannot find a suitable single solvent system, then a solvent pair may be necessary.
+When identifying a solvent pair, there are several key considerations 1) The first solvent should readily dissolve the solid.
+2) The second solvent must be miscible with the 1st solvent, but have a much lower solubility for the solute.

+As a general rule “likes dissolve likes” meaning that polar compounds tend to be soluble in polar solvents and non-polar compounds are often more soluble non-polar compounds.

-(table 1)
+Common Solvent Pairs (table 1)

-Make sure the solvent has a boiling point above 50 °C, so there is a reasonable temperature difference between boiling solvent and room-temperature solvent.
+Make sure the solvent has a boiling point of at least 40 °C, so there is a reasonable temperature difference between boiling solvent and room-temperature solvent.

 Ensure that the solvent has a boiling point below about 120 °C, so it’s easier to remove the last traces of solvent from the crystals.